mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 Common Workflows
 ================

-Krita's main goal is to help artists create digital painting from scratch.
+Krita's main goal is to help artists create a digital painting from scratch.
 Krita is used by comic artists, matte painters, texture artists, and illustrators around the world.
 This section explains some common workflow that artists use in Krita.
 When you open a new document in Krita for the first time, you can start painting instantly.
 The brush tool is selected by default and you just have to paint on the canvas.
 However, let us look at what artists do in Krita.
 Below are some of the common workflows used in Krita:

 Speed Painting and Conceptualizing
 ----------------------------------

-Some artists work only on digital medium, sketching and visualizing concepts in Krita from scratch.
-As the name suggests a technique of painting done within matter of hours to quickly visualize the basic scene, character, look and feel of the environment or to denote the general mood and overall concept is called a **speed painting**.
-Finishing and finer details are not the main goal of this type of painting, but the representation of form value and layout is main goal.
+Some artists work only on the digital medium, sketching and visualizing concepts in Krita from scratch.
+As the name suggests a technique of painting done within a matter of hours to quickly visualize the basic scene, character, look and feel of the environment or to denote the general mood and overall concept is called a **speed painting**.
+Finishing and finer details are not the main goals of this type of painting, but the representation of form value and layout is the main goal.

-Some artists set time limit to complete the painting while some paint casually.
+Some artists set a time limit to complete the painting while some paint casually.
 Speed painting then can be taken forward by adding finer details and polish to create a final piece.
-Generally artists first block in the composition by adding patches and blobs of flat colors, defining the silhouette, etc. Krita has some efficient brushes for this situation, for example, the brush under **Block Tag** like Block fuzzy, Block basic, layout_block, etc.
+Generally, artists first block in the composition by adding patches and blobs of flat colors, defining the silhouette, etc. Krita has some efficient brushes for this situation, for example, the brush under **Block Tag** like Block fuzzy, Block basic, layout_block, etc.

 After the composition and a basic layout has been laid out the artists add as many details as possible in the given limited time, this requires a decent knowledge of forms, value perspective and proportions of the objects.
-Below is an example of speed paint done by `David Revoy <http://www.davidrevoy.com/>`_  done in an hours time.
+Below is an example of speed paint done by `David Revoy <http://www.davidrevoy.com/>`_  in an hours time.

 .. image:: /images/en/Pepper-speedpaint-deevad.jpg
     :alt: speedpaint of pepper and carrot by deevad (David Revoy)